 Step 10: Add the rest of the chili peppers and turn off the heat.

-Serve and enjoy with rice!
+Serve and enjoy with steamed white rice!

 Recipe FAQs